gbgabiola/100DaysOfCode/r1-log.md

 ## Day 3: June 04, Monday
 **Today's Progress**: Finished the lesson 2 of learn to Code html & CSS and Basic CSS in FCC.
 Read a blog [A bright future for GitHub](https://blog.github.com/2018-06-04-github-microsoft/)

+## Day 4: June 05, Tuesday
+**Today's Progress**: Finished the learn to Code html & CSS lesson 3, and the Applied Visual Design part in FCC.